znhinson/SeniorProject/README.md

 ## General Information
-The CHC model is a system that performs multi-class classification on images via deep learning and a convolutional neural network (VGG Model).
-The CHC Model uses multi-class classification to identify if an image has no hair or one of the ten hair types (i.e., 1, 2A, 2B, 2C, 3A, 3B, 3C, 4A, 4B, 4C).
-A user interface was developed to allow users to upload an image of their hair.
-The user image will be tested against the trained CHC Model, producing a hair type prediction.
-The results of the trained CHC Model is visualized to the user via user interface.
+The CHC model is a system that performs multi-class classification on images via deep learning and a convolutional neural network (in the form of a VGG model).
+The CHC Mmodel uses multi-class classification to identify if an image has no hair or one of the ten hair types (i.e., 1, 2A, 2B, 2C, 3A, 3B, 3C, 4A, 4B, 4C).
+A user interface has been developed to allow users to upload an image of their hair.
+The user image will be tested against the trained CHC model, producing a hair type prediction.
+The result from the trained CHC model is visualized to the user via the user interface.

 ## Required Software Dependencies